 North Carolina Emergency Management Individual Assistance Helpline

-The NCEM Individual Assistance Helpline is available for those who suffered property damage or loss as a result of Hurricane Florence or have issues related to their unmet needs, housing assistance, repairs and medical equipment.
+The NCEM Individual Assistance Helpline is available for those who suffered property damage or loss as a result of a recent hurricane or have issues related to their unmet needs, housing assistance, repairs and medical equipment.
 Call 919-825-2378.

 Survivors with unmet needs may call the statewide information line which can provide callers with nearby shelter, housing and other storm-related details.
-Dial 2-1-1 or 888-892-1162, or text Florence to 898211.
+Dial 2-1-1 or 888-892-1162, or text FLORENCE or NCDORIAN to 898211.
 The information line is staffed around the clock to connect North Carolinians to disaster-related resources.

 ReadyNC provides resources for everything from traffic jams to hurricanes and ice storms.
 The app and website provide information on real-time traffic and weather conditions, river levels, evacuations and power outages.